 When to seek treatment?

-There is plenty you can do to ease the pain of TMD.
-You can rest the joint by:
+There is plenty you can do to relieve the symptoms of TMD:

 - eating soft food